XciD/docs/pages/cloud/vps/starting_with_a_vps/guide.en-gb.md

 Log in to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager), go to the `Bare Metal Cloud`{.action} section and select your server from the list in the left-hand navigation under `VPS`{.action}.
 This dashboard contains important information about your service and allows you to perform essential operations.
 It will appear differently, depending on the product range of your VPS solution.

-- If you have recently ordered a VPS, its reference name will look like this: *vps-XXXXXXX.vps.ovh.net* (where *X* stands for numbers and letters).
+- If you have recently ordered a VPS, its reference name will look like this: *vps-XXXXXXX.vps.ovh.net* (where *X* can be a number or a letter).

-- If you are managing an older VPS, you will notice that the reference name is structured differently: *vpsXXXX.ovh.net* (in which *X* stands for numbers).
+- If you are managing an older VPS, you will notice that the reference name is structured differently: *vpsXXXX.ovh.net* (in which *X* stands for a number).

 For the current VPS range, please continue with the next section, **First steps (current VPS range)**.
 For an older VPS model, skip to [**First steps (older VPS range)**](./#first-steps-older-vps-range_1) in this guide.